OriHoch/uumpa-argocd-plugin/README.md

 # similar to how the plugin env vars are defined in the ArgoCD app spec - the name will be prefixed with ARGOCD_ENV_
 - name: DOMAIN_SUFFIX
   value: example.com
+# can set default values for env vars which will be set only if they are not already set
+- name: ENVIRONMENT
+  # this ensures that we can use this env var in later conditionals even if it's not set
+  defaultValue: ""
 # can also define values based on other env vars which were set either globally or in the app spec
+# note that the values set here will override any values set in the app spec (but only if the relevant condition is met)
 - name: HELM_ARGS
   valueIf:
     "ARGOCD_ENV_ENVIRONMENT == 'staging'": -f values.staging.yaml